 which has some interesting history displays; next door the Aorere Centre also has a good photographic record of the area's past.
-You can make a sweet stop by Rosy Glow Chocolates on Beach Road (not always open in winter) or buy a luscious gift at Living Light Candles (open daily in summer, 9–5) on Tukurua Road, back toward Takaka a short way.
-For a really wacky experience, try a winter visit, in August when the town celebrates its annual "Gnome away from Home" Festival weekend.
+You can make a sweet stop by Rosy Glow Chocolates on Beach Road (not always open in winter) or buy a luscious gift at Living Light Candles on Tukurua Road, back toward Takaka a short way.
+For a really wacky experience, try a visit in August, when the town celebrates its annual "Gnome away from Home" Festival weekend.